 If you have been to Italy then you are probably familiar with this incredible after dinner liqueur.
 It is served chilled and is sweet, slightly tangy and definitely refreshing.
 Italians use it to aid digestion after a large meal.
 I personally think it is just a reason to indulge in this heavenly liquid.
 My first time trying limoncello was in Italy and I became hooked.
 Yes, I am a complete lemon lover.
 Since that trip I was so excited to find limoncello here in the states.
 My excitement faded once I saw yellow #5 food dye as one of the ingredients.
 As someone who loves clean eating, I want to be able to enjoy the occasional treat and/or comfort meal while avoiding the possible health risks associated with such ingredients.
 The solution, making Homemade Limoncello is actually very easy.
 It gives you control to use pure ingredients.
 If you have a lemon tree in your back yard or if you receive back yard lemons from a neighbor or friend, those are perfect.
 Chances of pesticides being sprayed on them is very low, making them perfect for this highly seductive Homemade Limoncello.

-- If you have a lemon tree or if you receive an abundance of lemons from a neighbor or friend, making Homemade Limoncello is the perfect way to utilize the lemons.
-The zest is used to make this heavenly liqueur and the juice can be frozen in ice cube trays and then stored in freezer containers for when you need just a little lemon juice.
+If you have a lemon tree or if you receive an abundance of lemons from a neighbor or friend, making Homemade Limoncello is the perfect way to utilize the lemons.
+Backyard lemons really are perfect for limoncello because the chances of pesticides being sprayed on them is little to none.
+If you live in a climate where lemons do not grow, aim for using organic lemons since the zest is used to make this heavenly liqueur.
+The juice can be frozen in ice cube trays and then stored in freezer containers for when you need just a little lemon juice.
 By doing this there is absolutely no waist.
 YAY!

 - Here is a hint, in order to fit all the lemon peels in the bottle, you have to empty the bottle just a bit first.
 So make yourself a vodka and cranberry juice while you are peeling away.
 It makes the job of lemon zester a little more pleasant.